A characterization of chains in dimension three: Chains

 It follows that $\cG^{(2)}\to Q$ is a principal $P^{(2)}$-bundle where $P^{(2)}=(\RR^*)^2\ltimes P_+$ and $(\RR^*)^2\subset P_0$ is given by $a_{12}=a_{21}=0$ and $a_{22}=1/a_{11}$ in \eqref{eq:P-0-3Dpath}.
 Using the Bianchi identities \eqref{eq:W-A-curvature-torsion-Bianchies}, via pull-back to $\cG^{(2)},$ one obtains

 for functions $A^2_{2i}$ and $B^2_{2a}$ on $\cG^{(2)}.$

 The pull-back of the Cartan connection $\psi$ to $\cG^{(1)}$ and $\cG^{(2)}$ is no longer equivariant under the action of the fibers $P^{(1)}$ and $P^{(2)}$, respectively.
-Nevertheless, the pull-back of $\psi$ to them defines a so-called \emph{$\{e\}$-structure}.
+Nevertheless, the pull-back of $\psi$ to them defines a trivialization of the tangent bundle $T\cG^{(2)}$, i.e. a so-called \emph{$\{e\}$-structure}.
 It is straightforward to find the action of the fibers on the quantities $A^a_{bk}$ and $B^a_{bc}.$ In particular, using the parametrization in \eqref{eq:P-p-3Dpath}, an action by $g\in P^{(2)}$ gives

 Infinitesimally, these actions correspond to Bianchi identities

 modulo $\{\alpha^0,\alpha^1,\alpha^2,\beta^1,\beta^2\}.$ As a result, the sub-bundle $\iota_3\colon\cG^{(3)}\hookrightarrow \cG^{(2)}$ given by